 1. Role-Playing: Act out dialogues with correct pronunciation.

-2. Word Bingo: Create bingo cards with challenging words.
+2. Word Bingo: Create bingo cards with the challenging words.

 3. Pronunciation Stations: Set up stations for different sounds (e.g., /th/, /r/, /l/).